Bringing together many forms of music, arts and dance from countries and cultures around the world on seven separate stage and workshop areas.

 WOMAD stands for World of Music, Arts and Dance, and returns to the picturesque site at Charlton Park, near Malmesbury in Wiltshire from Thursday 27th to Sunday 30th July 2017.

-The first acts have been announced, including Ladysmith Black Mambazo, Benjamin Zephaniah & The Revolutionary Minds, The No Smoking Orchestra, Shobaleader One, Alsarah & the Nubatones, Bokante, and many more.
+Confirmed acts include Goat, Ladysmith Black Mambazo, Inna De Yard All-Stars, Benjamin Zephaniah & The Revolutionary Minds, Orchestra Baobab, Emir Kusturica & The No Smoking Orchestra, Shobaleader One, Alsarah & the Nubatones, Bokante, and many more.

 Please see the line-up page for the details so far.